-1. A notice shall be sent by certified mail to the last address of the officer/member as shown on the organization’s records, setting forth the reasons for the removal/expulsion and stating the date, time and place of a hearing.
-Such notice shall be sent at least forty-five (45) days before the effective date of the removal/expulsion.
-If the action is against an officer, that person shall be suspended immediately.
+1. A notice shall be sent by certified mail to the last address of the director or member as shown on the organization’s records, setting forth the reasons for the removal/expulsion and stating the date, time and place of a hearing.
+Such notice shall be sent at least fifteen (15) days before the effective date of the removal/expulsion.
+If the action is against a director, that person shall be suspended immediately.
 The suspension shall remain in effect until final action has been taken.
+(Revised September 18, 2016)

-2. The officer/member being removed/expelled shall be given an opportunity to be heard, either orally or in writing, at a hearing held by the board of directors at the next regularly scheduled membership meeting prior to the effective date of the proposed removal/ expulsion.
-The hearing shall be listed on the agenda in the meeting notice sent to the members.
+2. The member being removed from office or expelled from the organization shall be given an opportunity to be heard, either orally or in writing, at a hearing held by the board of directors at the next regularly scheduled business meeting prior to the effective date of the proposed removal/ expulsion.
+The hearing shall be announced in the newsletter.
+(Revised September 18, 2016)

-3. Following the hearing, the membership shall vote on whether the officer/member should be removed/expelled or sanctioned in some other way.
+3. Following the hearing, the membership shall vote on whether the director should be removed from office or the member should be expelled from the organization or sanctioned in some other way.
 The decision of the membership shall be final.
+(Revised September 18, 2016)

 SECTION 3.
 OBLIGATIONS OF EXPELLED MEMBERS